The Seventh Biennale of Israeli Ceramics 2013

 Cultural memory was the subject matter of the seventh biennale of Israeli ceramics, which aimed to explore its manifestations in contemporary ceramic artworks in Israel.

-The biennale dealt with artworks whose creation is motivated by cultural awareness that contemplates the present or the past, and by the ability to be attentive to cultural memory absorbed by intergenerational transfer.
+The biennale featured artworks motivated by a cultural awareness that contemplates the present or the past, and by an attention to cultural memory passed down through intergenerational transfer.

 Ofrenda

-This project was inspired by the Mexican tradition of Día de los Muertos (Day of the Dead), a national holiday that honors the memory of deceased loved ones through gatherings, prayers, and the building of memorial altars, or ofrendas.
+This project was inspired by the Mexican tradition of Día de los Muertos (Day of the Dead), a national holiday that honors the memory of deceased loved ones through gatherings, prayers, and the building of memorial altars called ofrendas.

-From handmade vessels, hand painted tiles to typical Mexican objects as a small stool and a piniata were created all from clay to transform the entire altar into a tactile, unified material language.
+The installation features handmade vessels, hand painted tiles and typical Mexican objects such as a small stool and a piñata.
+All elements were created from clay to transform the entire altar into a tactile, unified material language.

-The visual language of the installation was influenced by Frida Kahlo’s bold portrayal of Mexican culture, Antonio Gaudí’s architectural use of ceramics, and the emotional intensity of Lars von Trier’s film Breaking the Waves.
-These references converged in a deeply personal, expressive work that wove together elements of Pre-Columbian, Mexican, and Israeli cultural identities, which are Kori birthplace and actual homeland.
-The altar became both a tribute to the history of ceramics and a personal diary an offering that celebrated life, love, joy, nature, and mortality through a pagan, ritualistic lens.
+The visual language of the installation was mainly influenced by Mexican artist Frida Kahlo’s bold portrayal of Mexican culture.
+Other influences include Antonio Gaudí’s architectural use of ceramics, and the emotional intensity of Lars von Trier’s film Breaking the Waves.
+These references converge in a deeply personal, expressive work that weaves together elements of Pre-Columbian, Mexican, and Israeli cultural identities.
+The altar became both a tribute to the history of ceramics and a personal diary an offering that celebrated life, love, joy, nature, and mortality through a pagan-like, ritualistic lens.

 Becoming Plastic 2022 Benyamini Contemporary Ceramics Center